Fitzy1293/handyderivatives/README.md

 ```
 handyderivatives --latex -f functions.txt
+handyderivatives -l -f functions.txt
 ```

-It will also compile the document using pdflatex.
+The `-l` flag can also be used in the earlier examples.

+### Help
 ```
 usage: handyderivatives [-h] [--input-file FILE] [--latex] [--diff [DIFFERENTIAL [DIFFERENTIAL ...]]] [--gradient [GRADIENT [GRADIENT ...]]]